 The Trout Quintet (Forellenquintett) is the popular name for the Piano Quintet in A major, D. 667, by Franz Schubert.
 The piano quintet was composed in 1819, when he was 22 years old; it was not published, however, until 1829, a year after his death.

-The Piano Quintet in E-flat major, Op.
-44, by Robert Schumann was composed in 1842 and received its first public performance the following year.
-Noted for its “extroverted, exuberant” character, …
+The Piano Quintet by Robert Schumann was composed in 1842 and received its first public performance the following year.
+It is considered one of his finest compositions and a major work of nineteenth-century chamber music.